matt-curtis/developer.sketchapp.com/_reference/MSDocument.md

 title: MSDocument
 date: 2015-09-25
 author: Ale Muñoz
+summary: MSDocument represents a document object.
+The current document can be accessed using the <code>context.document</code> variable defined by the preamble.
 rels:
   - MSContentDrawView
 ---

 MSDocument represents a document object.
 The current document can be accessed using the `context.document` variable defined by the preamble.